John Wesley Fry: Personal life, death, and legacy

 In addition to his political activities, John Wesley Fry was a member of the Kiwanis Club, the Masonic Lodge, the Union of Alberta Municipalities, and the Canadian Federation of Mayors and Municipalities (serving as President of the latter two).
 He died December 23, 1946, survived by his wife, four daughters, and one son.

-His eight years as mayor were the longest in Edmonton's history at that point.
-William Hawrelak surpassed the record in 1963 (Hawrelak, who served three non-consecutive stints as mayor, would serve a total of more than nine years).
-Fry's record of eight consecutive years as mayor stood until 2003, when Bill Smith surpassed it.
+His eight-year term as mayor was a record in Edmonton's history at that point.
+William Hawrelak surpassed the record in 1963 (Hawrelak, who served three non-consecutive stints as mayor, served a total of more than nine years).
+Fry's record of eight consecutive years as mayor was un-equalled until Bill Smith surpassed it by serving from 1995 to 2004.
+(Smith was re-elected only twice while Fry was re-elected again and again, a total of seven times.)

 John Fry Park, a baseball park in Edmonton, is named in Fry's honour.